Pony Soldier: Production

-Director Newman originally scouted locations in Montana, but finding nothing he thought suitable, the film was made in Sedona, Arizona.
 During development of the project, technical advisor on Native American issues, Nipo T. Strongheart, wrote a critical review of the proposed screenplay, though other departments of the studio had begun work on it.
 This led to a meeting with studio executives, which he described as feeling like he was called to the principal's office, and led to a major reconstruction of the whole project.

 Strongheart worked with the Cree people and their language, and coached non-Indian and Indian actors throughout the movie.
+In the film, he plays a medicine man (as he did opposite Tyrone Power's father, Tyrone Power Sr., in a 1925 film called Braveheart).
+Strongheart also toured to promote the movie.

-During the filming at Sedona, production was interrupted by snowstorms and the flash of a nuclear weapon tested 300 miles (482.8 km) away in Nevada.
-The producers recruited 450 Navajo to play Cree when large numbers were needed.
-Strongheart, who also plays a medicine man in the film, also toured to promote the movie.
-Strongheart had appeared in the 1925 film Braveheart with Tyrone Power Sr.
+Director Joseph M. Newman originally scouted locations in Montana, but finding nothing he thought suitable, the film was made in Sedona, Arizona.
+There, the producers recruited 450 Navajo to play Cree when large numbers were needed.
+During the location shooting, production was interrupted by snowstorms and the flash of a nuclear weapon test 300 miles (482.8 km) away at the Nevada Proving Ground (Operation Tumbler–Snapper).